rahulhaque/compass-react-native-expo/README.md

 ## Description
 A very simple demonstration of how to use device's built in `Magnetometer` sensor to identify direction and calculate degree of angle.
-Built on Expo sdk version 37.0.1.
+Built on Expo SDK version 43.

 ## Run the App